Technology Procurement

 After you’ve identified your needs, you need to make a list of potential suppliers that can help you.
 The process of finding the right supplier can vary, from conducting a Google search to doing extensive research for months.

 In this step, the main objective is to find the supplier that’s best for your company.
-Factors like price, reputation, reliability and the quality of products play a big role in choosing the right supplier for the job.
+Factors like price, reputation, reliability, and the quality of products play a big role in choosing the right supplier for the job.

-3. Negotiate Contracts with the Vendor
+3. Negotiate Contracts With the Vendor

 After you’ve chosen a reliable supplier, the next step for technology procurement is negotiating a contract.
 However, in some instances, you can choose to skip contracting by using a legally binding purchase agreement.